 Alabama has a fall season in a few counties, but the spring season is when most of the turkeys are harvested in the state.
 Alabama hunters enjoy one of the longest seasons in the country.

-Hunters are allowed to harvest a total of five turkeys, gobblers only--one per day, during the combined fall and spring seasons.
+Hunters are allowed to harvest a total of four turkeys, gobblers only--one per day, during the combined fall and spring seasons.
 Decoys are allowed in the spring season only.
+No decoys the first 10 days of any spring season.
 Mechanical turkey decoys are illegal in Alabama.

 Visit the Seasons and Bag Limits page for turkey season dates and zones.